Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/git/setup-azure-service-principal.md

 1. In the Azure account, navigate to **Microsoft Entra ID** -> **Manage** -> **App registrations**.
 2. Click on the application for the service user integration with dbt Cloud.
 3. Verify whether a name populates the **Managed application in local directory** field.
-    - If a name exists, continue to the next step from the [add a role to your service principal](#add-a-role-to-service-principal) and follow the remaining instructions.
+    - If a name exists, follow the steps in Microsoft's [Assign a role to the application](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#assign-a-role-to-the-application) documentation, then continue with the remaining instructions in this section.
     - If no name exists, go to the next section, [Create the service principal](#create-the-service-principal).
 4. Follow the instructions to [add permissions](#add-permissions-to-your-service-principal) to your service principal.
 5. Follow the instructions to [connect DevOps to your app](#connect-azure-devops-to-your-new-app).